 Among a bunch of predictable shite by the likes of Ben Elton, Katie Price and Alvin Hall, Russell Brand’s ‘My Booky Wook’ (worst title in the history of publishing?) is a bit of a wildcard.
 Life-affirming book, the Secret, is also there.
-I’d not heard of it before I read Becky’s note the other week, but apparently the worldly clientele of the Travelodge weren’t nearly as impressed by its message.
+I’d not heard of it before I read a friend’s glowing review the other week, but apparently the worldly clientele of the Travelodge weren’t nearly as impressed by its message.
 Either that or they were sharing the love, sort of like new age Gideons.

 Top of the list though was a personal favourite of mine – ‘Prezza: Pulling No Punches’.
 John Prescott’s ‘autobiography’.
 I did actually request this for my birthday, and Lozzer said he felt more embarrassed taking this fine volume to the counter at Borders than he did with the smut novel he bought me last year (‘Desperate Duchesses’ by Eloisa James, if you were wondering).